ChiragPatill/Hacking-Tools/README.md

-Here you will the tools related to hacking . where Hacking-Tools contails the tools and scripts for hacking.
+Here you will get the tools related to hacking .where as Hacking-Tools contails the tools and scripts for hacking.